 We’re at Ludlow Castle and nearby bloodless battle of Ludford Bridge 12th October 1459.
 Cecily Neville wife of Richard Duke of York watched from the castle as her husband, two sons, brother and nephew shamefully ran away in the dead of night, leaving their demoralised army to the mercy of the King and leaving her in mortal danger with her two youngest sons.
 Heroically Cecily walked through the town amidst a rampaging Lancastrian army with her two youngest sons to throw herself on the on the Grace of the King and Margaret of Anjou.

-The magnificent Abbey celebrates 900 years since it’s consecration in 1121 It is the finest example of Romanesque church architecture in the country.
+Margaret Beaufort's son Henry Tudor became the Lancastrian heir to challenge the Yorkist throne. the The magnificent Abbey celebrated over 900 years since it’s consecration in 1121.
+It is the finest example of Romanesque church architecture in the country.

-After the hectic festival, our next stop is the beautiful, tranquil and atmospheric Sudeley Castle.
+After the peaceful river Severn our next stop is the beautiful, tranquil and atmospheric Sudeley Castle.
 Eleanor Butler or Botteler is to be found here.
 She was supposed to have married Edward IV secretly and this was the excuse for Richard to declare the marriage to Elizabeth Woodville bigamous, thereby declaring the princes illegitimate and seize the crown for himself.
 Richard III owned the castle for a time.
 Kathryn Parr is the only Queen of England buried on private property

 Our final visit is to the home to our present Sovereign and the largest inhabited castle in the world: Windsor Castle.We see the fabulous State Apartments containing unmatched Art Collections.
 Both Edward IV and Henry VI are buried here at St Georges Chapel.
 The two men who fought each other to a standstill for nearly 30 years are laid to rest not 10 yards apart, Edward is buried with his wife Elizabeth Woodville and Henry VIII and his favourite wife, Jane Seymour are buried under a simple black marble slab in the quire.